 There are pros and cons to hiking in each month.
 July can offer very pleasant weather, but raging rivers can be potentially dangerous to ford.
-Often August has near perfect weather, but mosquitos and flies can be at their worst.
+August often has near perfect weather, but mosquitos and flies can be at their worst.
 By mid-September, the days are shorter, the nights get progressively colder, and you’ll have to navigate the possibility of early snowfall in the High Sierras.
-Also, planning late-season resupply can be complicated by closed resupply depots along the route (they usually starting closing late-September to mid-October).
+Also, planning late-season resupply can be complicated due to closed resupply depots along the route (they usually start closing late-September to mid-October).

 How Long Does It Take?

-Most people complete the John Muir Trail in about 3 weeks.
+Most people complete the John Muir Trail in about three weeks.
 Although the official trail ending at Mt.
 Whitney is 210 miles, you’ll still need to hike down to Whitney Portal after you summit, resulting in an end-to-end total of 221 miles.
-While experienced ultralight backpackers packers may hike the trail in around 2 weeks, the miles in the High Sierra are hard, with a lot of elevation gain.
-Most people calculate in a couple “zero” days (rest days) and take the trail at an enjoyable pace.
+While experienced backpackers may hike the trail in around two weeks, the miles in the High Sierra are hard and have a lot of elevation gain.
+Most people calculate in a couple of “zero” days (rest days) and take the trail at an enjoyable pace.

-The JMT is well-maintained, well-signed, and easy to follow so navigation is rarely an issue.
+The JMT is well-maintained, well-signed, and easy to follow, so navigation is rarely an issue.
 That said, we always hike with a good topographical map and compass .
-The main difficulty of the JMT is its terrain and the length of the trail.
-Over the course of your trip you’ll ascend and descend eleven mountain passes, many of them over 12,000 feet.
+The main difficulty of the JMT is the terrain and length of the trail.
+Over the course of your trip you’ll ascend and descend 11 mountain passes, many of them over 12,000 feet.

 Altitude sickness can bother some hikers along the JMT, though it’s not a common complaint.
 The best way to minimize altitude issues is to hike the trail from north to south.
 You’ll naturally acclimatize and get stronger as you climb progressively higher passes on your way to Mt Whitney.
 One of the disadvantages of going north to south is the significant and quick altitude gain from Yosemite Valley.